-On the occasion of an exceptional promotion on the .eu, .ею and .ευ extensions let’s take a look-back on our most European extensions: history, news and benefits all you need to know about .eu (and its Cyrillic & Greek declensions) is right here!
+On the occasion of an exceptional promotion on the .eu, .ею and .ευ extensions let’s take a look back on our most European extensions: history, news, and current discount, all you need to know about .eu (and its Cyrillic & Greek declensions) are right here!

 The origins of this extension

-Launched on September 7, 2005 this extension have quickly managed to convince intergovernmental institutions of the European Union.
+Launched on September 7, 2005, this extension has quickly managed to convince intergovernmental institutions of the European Union.
 Previously using .eu.int, public institutions have transferred their domain names to a shorter and more impactful extension.

 A particularly appreciated approach among professionals.

-As any extension, this one is managed and operated by a Registry: EURid.
-It is a private non-profit organisation based in Brussels which relies on multiple Registrars such as Netim for the marketing of its extension.
+Like any extension, this one is managed and operated by a Registry: EURid.
+It is a private non-profit organization based in Brussels that relies on multiple Registrars such as Netim for the marketing of its extension.

 The IDNs (Internationalized Domain Names) accepted by this extension

 Since 2009, new characters are authorized in .eu exploitation.
-As a matter of fact, domain names are not anymore restricted in the use of Latin alphabet, they are now allowed to use any European alphabet such as West European, Cyrillic or Turkish alphabet.
+As a matter of fact, domain names are not anymore restricted in the use of the Latin alphabet, they are now allowed to use any European alphabet such as West European, Cyrillic, or Turkish alphabet.

 As part of this evolution, Netim offers a variation of the European extension: